GoogleCloudPlatform/community/tutorials/elixir-phoenix-on-kubernetes-google-container-engine/index.md

 The period at the end is required.

 After the build finishes, the image `gcr.io/${PROJECT_ID}/hello:v1` will be available.
-You may list the images you have built in your project using:
+You can list the images you have built in your project using:

     gcloud container images list

-You may even push and pull the image directly from your registry.
+You can even push and pull the image directly from your registry.
 See the [Container Registry how-to guides](https://cloud.google.com/container-registry/docs/pushing-and-pulling) for more details.